Types of Bees and Wasps

 European wasps have black bodies and bright yellow legs and markings.
 Worker wasps can grow between 1.2-1.7cm in length, while queens can be much larger.

-In the wild, European wasps make their nests in the ground, but in buildings they nest inside roof spaces and under eaves.
+European wasps typically make their nests in the ground, in well drained banks.
+However, about 20% of the time they build their nests in buildings, inside roof spaces and under eaves.

 Native Paper Wasp